Judge Dismisses Libel Lawsuit Against Fox News by Former DHS Disinformation Chief

 The blowback caused the DHS to shut down the Board in August 2022, just four months after its creation.
 Ms. Jankowicz resigned from her post before the Board was disbanded.

-Ms. Jankowicz argued that Fox News, which extensively covered the Board during and after its brief lifespan, should be held at least partially responsible for the overwhelmingly negative public perception that cost her her job.
+Ms. Jankowicz argued that Fox News, which extensively covered the Board during and after its brief lifespan, should be held at least partially responsible for the overwhelmingly negative public perception that cost her job.

-“After my position was announced, baseless claims that the board was an Orwellian Ministry of Truth and I was President Biden’s chief censor spread,” she said in a March 2023 video asking for funds to back her lawsuit against Fox.
+“After my position was announced, baseless claims that the board was an Orwellian Ministry of Truth and I was President [Joe] Biden’s chief censor spread,” she said in a March 2023 video asking for funds to back her lawsuit against Fox.

 “Fox News launched overly personalized, false, and incendiary coverage of me, mainstreaming online conspiracy theories to tens of million of Americans,” she added.

-In her complaint, Ms. Jankowicz listed 37 instances in which Fox allegedly describing her as a government censor with plans that included giving herself the power to edit other people’s posts on Twitter, now X. On one of those occasions, Ms. Jankowicz’s image was used during a November 2022 segment, in which Fox host Sean Hannity called the board a “department ... dedicated to working with the social media giants for the purpose of policing information.”
+In her complaint, Ms. Jankowicz listed 37 instances in which Fox allegedly describing her as a government censor with plans that included giving herself the power to edit other people’s posts on Twitter, now X. On one of those occasions, Ms. Jankowicz’s image was used during a November 2022 segment, in which Fox host Sean Hannity called the Board a “department ... dedicated to working with the social media giants for the purpose of policing information.”

-Fox asked the court to throw out the case, saying that those statement were “not even about” Ms. Jankowicz but instead address the Board, the DHS, or the Biden administration.
+Fox asked the court to throw out the case, saying that those statement were “not even about” Ms. Jankowicz but instead addressing the Board, the DHS, or the Biden administration.
 In response to that argument, Ms. Jankowicz insisted that talking about the Board was in effect talking about her.

 In his July 22 opinion, U.S. Chief Judge Colm Connolly for the District of Delaware agreed with Fox, saying that 36 of the statements in question didn’t personally address Ms. Jankowicz.